 It is now possible to take a private taxi to Hulhumale and Male from the taxi rank directly outside the airport arrival area.
 Previously only designated licensed vehicles could journey to and from the airport.
 Note that vehicles are currently not allowed to wait but from our experience there appears to be a steady stream of vehicles so you should not have to wait long.
 Charges are likely to fluctuate as this new airport services settles down.
-Expect to pay 100MVR to reach Hulhumale and 150MVR to reach Male, which also entails crossing the bridge!
+The current charge is 65MVR to reach Hulhumale or Male, which also entails crossing the bridge!

 Need to know!

-Hulhumale to Male by taxi – currently individual taxi’s are charging anything between MVR45 and 150MVR.
-Our advice would be to determine the cost before getting in the vehicle.
+Hulhumale to Male by taxi – currently there is a standard charge fixed by the government, the charge is 75MVR.
 Luggage will be charged in addition to the fare.

 Whilst there is a taxi call centre in both Male and Hulhumale, you can hail a taxi on the road in both Male and Hulhumale.
 Look out for the green lights on the roof of the cab.

 The bridge bus terminus in Hulhumale is at the very end of the main road to the airport – Nirolhumagu.
-Currently the bus across the bridge is free with rates still to be finalised.
+However you can get on the bus at the main bus stop in Hulhumale at the T junction of Nirolhumagu and Huvandhumaa Hingun.
+The cost os 20MVR one way.
 The bridge buses are pink, where as the standard buses are red!

 In Male the bridge bus stop is near to Mary Brown restaurant on the south west side of Male.

-It is possible to walk across the bridge with access being easier from Male side.
+It is possible to walk onto the bridge with access being easier from Male side.